 If you want to be super cautious and plan on spending a lot of time in the rain, you might consider the following:

-After initial set-up, spray the tent with water and allow it to dry completely.
+After the initial set-up, spray the tent with water and allow it to dry completely.
 This “seasons” the canvas.
 The water causes the canvas to swell slightly, closing the needle holes where the canvas was stitched.

 Using a lubricant such as Bee's Wax is a great way to protect the longevity of your zipper.
 Just buy a small block and rub it on the zipper both while open and closed.
 This should greatly improve the operation of the zipper, and dramatically increase its service life.
 If mud and dirt does get ground into the zipper, clean it with a damp cloth and then re-lubricate.

 Some waterproofing solutions will also add UV protection as well.
-A silicone based water repellent such as 303 Fabric Guard or Atsko Silicone Water-Guard work great.
+A silicone-based water repellent such as 303 Fabric Guard or Atsko Silicone Water-Guard works great.
 These solutions can be found in your local camping store.